 What type of steak should I cook on the griddle?

 I recommend a thicker cut of steak for the griddle.
 That’s because you’ll be able to get a nice sear and crust without overcooking the meat.
-Look for a ribeye or strip that is about an inch thick.
+Look for a ribeye or New York strip steak with good marbling that is about an inch thick.
 Filets are also great, but they take much longer to cook on the griddle because they’re thicker, and they may require a bit more practice to get just right.

-How do I cook filet on the Blackstone griddle?
+How do I cook filet mignon on the griddle?

 If you’re cooking filet on the griddle, try the method that we used in the high-end steakhouse where I was the chef for 4 years… the rolling method.
 After you’ve got a nice seared crust on the top and bottom sides of your filet, move the steak to the slightly cooler area on the griddle and begin rolling it on the sides.